aptech/gsoop/README.md

 gSoup
 =====

-This library is a set of target language bindings that allows developers to intuitively and efficiently access the power of the GAUSS Engine.
+A set of target language bindings that allows developers to interface with the GAUSS Engine.

-To accomplish the task of providing these bindings for multiple languages, we have created an initial C++ library and use the [SWIG](http://www.swig.org) program to generate language-specific bindings.
+We use the [SWIG](http://www.swig.org) library to generate language-specific extensions for us.

+Currently, two languages are supported with more planned:

++ Python
++ PHP

 While building from source allows complete control over the compile process, we have elected to also release binaries for popular platforms.